 Required Application Materials

 All applicants to the MHS program in Speech, Language and Hearing Sciences with an emphasis in Speech-Language Pathology must apply through the Communication Sciences and Disorders Centralized Application Service (CSDCAS) Application.
-The Applicant Portal Link will open on July 15, 2020 to begin accepting applications for the 2020-21 academic year.
+The Applicant Portal Link should open by July 15, 2021, to begin accepting applications for the 2021-22 academic year.
 Additional information about the application process may be found on the Speech, Language and Hearing MHS Application web page, which includes the correct institution code for submitting GRE scores.

 A personal online video interview is required.